 You might already know people who want to sublet your apartment.
 Some of them might even be friends of yours.
 As difficult as it might be, you have to put friendship aside; subletting an apartment is a business deal.
 Make sure you show the potential subtenant the whole apartment.
 He/she needs to know what they are getting so they don’t have complaints later.
-These are some questions to ask your potential subtenant:
+The following bullet points are some questions to ask your potential subtenant.

 - Do you have enough income to cover the rent?

 - How many people will be living in the apartment?

 - Are you willing to sign a sublease contract?